 The purpose of these attestations is to verify that applicant uses a validated claims system, properly implements the Reimbursement Grid and pays all providers according to the PFFS plan's terms and conditions of payment.
 Additionally upon request, the applicant will submit to CSM its complete and thorough Provider Dispute Resolution Policies and Procedures (P&Ps), bi-weekly report detailing complaints, and/or bi-weekly report detailing appeals and/or claims.

 The following attestations were developed to implement the regulations of 42 CFR 422.216

-In HPMS, complete the table below:
+In the HPMS, complete the table below: